allthriveai/insights/how-we-won-mcp-hackathon-with-pitchscoop.md

 **What this enabled:**

-1. **AI assistants could call our scoring directly** - no need to build custom web interfaces for every use case
+1. **AI Agents could call our scoring directly** - no need to build custom web interfaces for every use case
 2. **Rapid prototyping** - we could test scoring logic through Claude/ChatGPT immediately
 3. **Automatic documentation** - MCP tools include their own schema definitions
 4. **Universal compatibility** - any MCP-compatible AI can use our tools